CodeIntelligenceTesting/cifuzz-gradle-plugin/README.md

 }
 ```

-If you create the test source set directly you can do a configuration like this.
+If you create the test source set directly you can do a configuration like this:

 ```kotlin
 val fuzzTest = sourceSets.create("fuzzTest")